File 2023 Rent Registrations Online by July 31

-You must file an Annual Apartment Registration application with the DHCR for every rent-stabilized apartment you own by July 31, 2022, using the DHCR’s online Owner Rent Regulation Application system.
+You must file an Annual Apartment Registration application with the DHCR for every rent-stabilized apartment you own by July 31, 2023, using the DHCR’s online Owner Rent Regulation Application (ORRA) system.
 New York State law also requires owners to provide each tenant in occupancy with a copy of the registration as it pertains to the tenant’s unit.
-Annual registration information reflects apartment information for April 1 of the registration year and must be submitted through the Owner Rent Regulation Application (ORRA) online system.
+Annual registration information reflects apartment information for April 1 of the registration year.

 As in past years, the penalty for not filing is stiff: You can’t collect a rent increase—or even apply for one—until you file.
 The online system allows you to print tenant forms for distribution, certified rent rolls, and owner receipts.
 The system can be found at www.nyshcr.org/Apps/RentReg/ and questions regarding the system can be answered by the DHCR’s Processing Services Unit at email@example.com.

 During the registration process, the information asked for on the forms is for rents, tenancy, and services in effect on April 1, 2023.
 Review the following steps to avoid time-consuming errors in the registration process.

 Know Which Apartments Are Covered

 You must submit information during the 2023 apartment registration process for each rent-stabilized apartment that you owned on April 1, 2023.
 If you bought a building after that date and the prior owner didn’t file a registration for that apartment, you must do so.
 This includes co-op or condo apartments occupied by rent-stabilized, non-purchasing tenants.

 Temporarily exempt apartments.
 You also must submit 2023 apartment registration information for apartments that the DHCR considers temporarily exempt from rent stabilization.
 An apartment may be temporarily exempt from rent stabilization if:

 - It’s used for transient occupancy such as in hotels or single room occupancies;